cicada-lang/cicada-solo/tests/pi/fn-syntex.md

-# suger for not repeating argument list
+# sugar for not repeating argument list

-This is a C language family syntax suger.
+This is a C language family syntax sugar.

 ``` cicada
 id1(A: Type, x: A): A {